Portfolio Development for Gateway Students

-- The Portfolio Development course (SDE 121) is offered each spring and fall semester and is structured so that your portfolio can be completed by the end of the course.
+- PLA is offered each spring and fall semester and is structured so that your portfolio can be completed by the end of the term.
 However, if you are applying for 9 credits or more through the portfolio development process, you may have an additional 45 days for the completion and submission of your portfolio after the end of the course.
 Once the portfolio narratives are complete, faculty members in the appropriate disciplines evaluate it and determine the number of credits to be awarded to the student.

 - Is there an option of submitting a second portfolio if I change my major?

-- If students change their major, they may submit additional portfolio narratives per the new major without the need to repeat the portfolio development course.
-The Office of Prior Learning Assessment will consult with students' academic advisors to clarify the new requirements and to identify courses from Chatham University’s catalogue that are viable alternatives for their portfolio narratives.
+- If students change their major, they may submit additional portfolio narratives per the new major.
+The Office of Prior Learning Assessment will consult with the student’s academic advisors to clarify the new requirements and to identify courses from Chatham University’s catalogue that are viable alternatives for their portfolio narratives.